At Midnight I'll Take Your Soul: Plot

 The film is set in an unnamed Brazilian small town.
-Zé do Caixão, the local undertaker who disdains religion and emotion and who believes the only thing that matters is the "continuity of the blood" (specifically his own), is looking for the "perfect woman" to bear him a superior child who will be immortal.
+Zé do Caixão, the local undertaker who disdains religion and emotion and who believes the only thing that matters is the "continuity of the blood" (specifically his own), is looking for the "perfect woman" to bear him a son, ensuring his immortality.
 Since his wife Lenita has been found to be unable to bear children, Zé begins to make advances with Terezinha, the fiancée of Zé's friend Antonio.
 Terezinha scolds him by telling him that Antonio is the only man in her life.
 During a Catholic holiday, Zé, discontent with her infertility, kills his wife Lenita by tying her up and having a venomous spider bite her.
 The local authorities cannot find a clue to arrest him and he remains free to do whatever he wants.

 Some days later, Zé is invited by Antonio to visit a local gypsy who will tell the fortune of Antonio's marriage with Terezinha.
 The gypsy reveals, however, that there is going to be a tragic disaster, and the two will never get married.
 Zé, in response, calls her a fraud and states that the supernatural is a hoax.
 She warns him not to mock the supernatural forces, lest they make him pay.
 That night, Zé and Antonio go to Antonio's house, where Antonio tells Zé that he really did not believe the witch's words, and that he expects to marry Terezinha and have a happy life together.
 Fulfilling the witch's prophecy, Zé bludgeons and then strangles and drowns Antonio in a bathtub.